michael-dot-blake/BusTicketSystem/readme.md

 # Bus Ticketing System

-A prototype of a bus ticketing system which captures credit card taps on/off and charges.
-All credit card numbers used were sourced from http://support.worldpay.com/support/kb/bg/testandgolive/tgl5103.html and are safe for testing purposes.
+A prototype of a bus ticketing system which captures credit card taps on/off and charges appropriately based on the distance of the trip.
+All credit card numbers used were sourced from: http://support.worldpay.com/support/kb/bg/testandgolive/tgl5103.html and are safe for testing purposes.

 ## Getting Started